-Integrated safety and reliability analysis is a difficult problem for two primary reasons.
-First, the models to be used in these analyses are not independent from each other.
-Therefore guaranteeing the consistency of the analysis results is a major concern.
+Safety, diagnosability, and reliability analysis is a difficult problem due to two primary reasons.
+First, the models to be used in these analyses are not independent form each other, therefore guaranteeing the consistency of the analysis results is a major concern.
 Second, the generally used discrete, finite state modeling techniques require analysis methods that are plagued by combinatorial explosion of the state and event sets derived during the analysis.
-The described model-integrated modeling and analysis environment and the described analysis methods address both problems.
+The proposed modelintegrated modeling and analysis environment and the proposed analysis methods address both problems.
 The introduction of an integrated modeling paradigm allows the construction of models that are domain specific, and consistent for each analysis task.
 The problem of combinatorial explosion is mitigated by the use of relational models and OBDD representations.
 Although symbolic manipulations offer tremendous advantages in the analysis of large-scale systems, scalability remains an important issue in analyzing these systems.
 The size of OBDD data structures is sensitive to the ordering of the Boolean variables, which indicates the need for the development of good heuristics while mapping the models into OBDD representations.
 Our experience with the analysis of a variety of systems has shown the feasibility of the approach.